mattymaloney/mattymaloney.github.io/_posts/2016-04-14-windows-password-recovery-cracking.md

 http://null-byte.wonderhowto.com/how-to/hack-windows-7-become-admin-0160151/

-This is a nice exploit that does not require a boot usb or CDROM.
+This is a nice exploit that does not require a boot usb or CDROM. see comments and linked articles for more options.

 ---